 The Master of Forest Resources combines business and forestry knowledge to prepare students for a range of career options related to the business of forestry.
 This non-thesis degree includes coursework at both Warnell and the Terry College of Business to blend business courses with advanced forestry coursework—the only program of its kind in the country.

-This program is offered through UGA’s Center for Forest Business, a leading knowledge center for the timberland investment and operations industry that is housed in Warnell.
+This program is offered through UGA’s Harley Langdale Jr. Center for Forest Business, a leading knowledge center for the timberland investment and operations industry that is housed in Warnell.
 Students in this program develop the necessary skills for positions of leadership in forest operations management, timberland investing, or education in the private or public sector.
 This degree program combines the principles of:

 The opportunities for MFR graduates are wide-ranging.
 In addition to working in policy, academia, or even outside of the industry, MFR graduates often find career paths that take them to:

 - Timberland Investment Management Organizations (TIMOs), which manage large investments in timberland for pension funds, high net worth individuals, and others.

 - Real Estate Investment Trusts (REITs), which manage timberland investments similar in scale to TIMOs, but manage for the benefit of shareholders invested in their publicly traded securities.